shiftyrose/shifty/README.md

 #### Role Description

-Shapeshift into a player to blackmail them.<br>
-During meeting, the blackmailed player will have text displaying "BLACKMAILED" to all players.<br>
-If the player writes a certain number of messages (determined by host) while blackmailed, they will be executed.<br>
+Shapeshift into a player to blackmail them.
+During meeting, the blackmailed player will have text displaying "BLACKMAILED" to all players.
+If the player writes a certain number of messages (determined by host) while blackmailed, they will be executed.

 ### Game Options
 |               Name                    |                                  Description                              |     Type     |  Default  |